 Immediate and prompt reperfusion can prevent or minimise myocardial damage and improve the chances of survival and recovery.
 Primary percutaneous coronary intervention (PCI) is the best management option for most patients, with fibrinolysis reserved for those without access to timely primary PCI.

-Survivors of acute MI should be closely followed up to ensure adequate modification of risk factors and optimisation of (and adherence to) pharmacotherapy for secondary prevention, and to monitor for the development of post MI complications and/or residual angina symptoms.
+Survivors of acute MI should receive cardiac rehabilitation and be closely followed up to ensure adequate modification of risk factors and optimisation of (and adherence to) pharmacotherapy for secondary prevention, and to monitor for the development of post MI complications and/or residual angina symptoms.

 Acute myocardial infarction is myocardial cell death that occurs because of a prolonged mismatch between perfusion and demand.
 In the case of ST-elevation myocardial infarction (STEMI) this is caused predominantly by complete atherothrombotic occlusion of a coronary artery.